 In terms of size, the optimal choice for most oil filters is the 12-inch Channellock 440.
 It has a wider opening than 2-1/4 inches, making it suitable for the majority of oil filters in small cars.

-The channel lock 440 is huge.
-It has long handles that provide the necessary leverage for breaking loose a stuck oil filter without busting your knuckles.
-The handles have vinyl grips to keep the pliers from sliding out of your hand.
+The channel lock 440 pliers are huge.
+They have long handles that provide the leverage you need to break loose a stuck oil filter without busting your knuckles.
+The handles have vinyl grips that keep the pliers from sliding out of your hand.

 The jaws are grooved to provide a tight grip on anything you put in between.
 They go around the oil filter and grip it like a magnet.
 They are also easy to adjust to different capacities to grab various sizes of small oil filters.

 Regrettably, these American-made water pump pliers with iconic blue handles do not open wide enough to fit very large oil filters such as those on large diesel engines.
 As a result, you inevitably need a specialized oil filter removal tool when working with such engine types.

 Overall, the 12-inch Channel Lock 440 adjustable pliers are a valuable tool to have for regular use.
 Not only are they useful for home plumbing, but they also come in handy for removing an oil filter that won’t come off by hand during regular oil changes.
 Additionally, these pliers are versatile and reasonably priced.

 So, rather than buying oil filter pliers for changing out the small oil filters, I suggest investing in a pair of ChannelLock 440.
 These pliers have a wider range of uses beyond the garage, making them a versatile tool to have on hand.
 You can use them to repair plumbing at home in addition to changing your car’s oil filters.